DanielaCueto/intro-section-with-dropdown-navigation/README.md

 ##### Under construction 🚧

-A new challenge from [Frontend Mentor] (https://www.frontendmentor.io/home) I
+A new challenge from [Frontend Mentor] (https://www.frontendmentor.io/home)

 ### The challenge